catenare/devnotes/docs/ops/amazon.md

 * Domains need to be in nginx.conf file (sites-enabled/default) file.
 * Pretty straightforward and easy to set up.

-## Amazon Identiy and Access Management
+## Amazon Identity and Access Management
 * Create user to access S3 and Cloudfront - will be used to upload files to S3
     * IAM Management Console
     * Create User